 This year’s ceremony should be a memorable one.
 We’re predicting a healthy amount of jokes around Hollywood scandals and more than a few political jabs.
 Meanwhile, the Best Picture Award is completely up in the air.
-Will Guillermo del Toro’s The Shape of Water walk away with best in show?
-Or will a movie like Greta Gerwig’s Lady Bird or Jordan Peele’s Get Out pull off a surprise upset?
+Will Martin Scorsese’s Netflix release “The Irishman” walk away with best in the show?
+Or will a movie like Greta Gerwig’s “Little Women” or Quentin Tarantino’s “Once Upon a Time in Hollywood” pull off a surprise upset?
 There's only one true way to find out...

 Odds are, you weren’t watching the Oscars the year you were born.
 And if you were, there’s a pretty solid chance you don’t remember it.
-Hence, you might be curious as to what film took home the top prize—Best Picture—that very same year.
+Hence, you might be curious what film took home the top prize—Best Picture—that same year.
 Well, Stacker’s here to satiate your curiosity.
 We’ve compiled the list of Best Picture winners going all the way back to the first ceremony.
 Call it a trip down memory lane and a great way to catch up on some bona fide classics at the same time.
 Also, please be aware that the date listed for each entry is the year the film was released, meaning the movie wasn’t actually awarded Best Picture until the following year (or in some early instances, the year after that).

-In The Broadway Melody, two vaudevillian performers (who also happen to be sisters) head off to Broadway in pursuit of acting dreams, only to get waysided by romantic endeavors.
+In "The Broadway Melody," two vaudevillian performers (who also are sisters) head off to Broadway in pursuit of acting dreams, only to get waysided by romantic endeavors.
 This film was the first with sound to win Best Picture at the Academy Awards, though a silent version was also released for all the movie theaters not yet equipped for audio.

-Here’s a film so surprisingly violent it could make Tarantino blush.
-Indeed, All Quiet on the Western Front is a harrowing portrayal of WWI atrocity, as seen through the eyes of German soldiers.
+Here’s a film so violent it could make Tarantino blush.
+Indeed, "All Quiet on the Western Front" is a harrowing portrayal of WWI atrocity, as seen through the eyes of German soldiers.
 The movie was so controversial in Germany during the ’30s that resentful Nazis would routinely attack theaters using stink bombs and rats.
 As such, the film wasn’t properly screened in Germany until 1956.

-A newspaper editor and his wife move to an Oklahoma boom town toward the end of the 19th century in 1931’s Cimarron.
-Among the film’s more notable scenes is a massive land rush, which required 5,000 extras, 28 cameramen, 6 still photographers and 27 camera assistants.
+A newspaper editor and his wife move to an Oklahoma boom town toward the end of the 19th century in 1931’s "Cimarron."
+Among the film’s more notable scenes is a massive land rush, which required 5,000 extras, 28 cameramen, 6 still photographers, and 27 camera assistants.

 According to at least one guest at Berlin’s luxurious Grand Hotel, “Nothing ever happens...”
 However, this film of the same name would kindly disagree.
 The 1932 Best Picture winner features all sorts of romance and drama between the various people staying at the prestigious hotel.
 Starring big names like John Barrymore, Joan Crawford, and Greta Garbo, the movie was a hot seller right out of the gate, so much so that theaters charged a whopping $1.50 per ticket for the road-show, an exorbitant amount back then.

-The decades-long story of two parallel families—one upper class and one working class—takes center stage in Frank Lloyd’s Cavalcade.
+The decades-long story of two parallel families—one upper class and one working class—takes center stage in Frank Lloyd’s "Cavalcade."
 It’s all set against a backdrop of unforgettable events like World War I and the sinking of the Titanic.
 In fact, the film’s initial release date purposefully coincided with the 21st anniversary of the Titanic’s fateful journey.

-Filmmaker Frank Capra deftly helmed It Happened One Night, about a spoiled heiress who runs away from her family, falling in with an undercover newspaper reporter in search of a hot story.
-After filming was completed, actress Claudette Colbert told a friend that she’d just finished working on "the worst picture I’ve ever made."
-That very same picture would go on to sweep all five main categories at the Academy Awards.
+Filmmaker Frank Capra deftly helmed "It Happened One Night," about a spoiled heiress who runs away from her family, falling in with an undercover newspaper reporter in search of a hot story.
+After they completed filming, actress Claudette Colbert told a friend she’d just finished working on "the worst picture I’ve ever made."
+That very same picture would sweep all five main categories at the Academy Awards.

-It’s crew vs. captain on the HMS Bounty in 1935’s Mutiny on the Bounty.
+It’s crew vs. captain on the HMS Bounty in 1935’s "Mutiny on the Bounty."
 One crew member refuses to partake in the uprising, but that doesn’t prevent him from being singled out and therefore forced to defend himself.
 The movie features no less than three unforgettable performances, making it the first and only film to receive three Best Actor nominations at the Oscars, winning none of them.

-Released in 1936, The Great Ziegfeld chronicles the extravagant saga of its titular character, Florenz Ziegfeld Jr., who amassed and lost vast fortunes as the producer of epic stage revues.
+Released in 1936, "The Great Ziegfeld" chronicles the extravagant saga of its titular character, Florenz Ziegfeld Jr., who amassed and lost vast fortunes as the producer of epic stage revues.
 This was the first biopic to take home the Academy Award for Best Picture.

-Fresh on the heels of The Great Ziegfeld came The Life of Emile Zola, i.e. the second biopic to win Best Picture.
+Fresh on the heels of "The Great Ziegfeld" came "The Life of Emile Zola," i.e. the second biopic to win Best Picture.
 It tells the story of an outspoken French writer who puts everything on the line to defend a falsely accused military captain.
-This was also the first film to ever receive 10 Academy Award nominations.
+This was also the first film to receive 10 Academy Award nominations.

 Frank Capra’s second (and final) Best Picture winner was also his first collaboration with actor James Stewart.
-In You Can’t Take It With You, Stewart—the scion of a wealthy business owner—falls in love with a secretary from the other side of the tracks.
+In "You Can’t Take It With You," Stewart—the scion of a wealthy business owner—falls in love with a secretary from the other side of the tracks.
 When the two families meet, a class war ensues, as do all sorts of memorable comedy, drama, and romance.

-Based on the sweeping historical novel—about the struggles of an eccentric woman during the Civil War era—1939’s Gone With the Wind is accordingly a cinematic spectacle like no other.
+Based on the sweeping historical novel—about the struggles of an eccentric woman during the Civil War era—1939’s "Gone With the Wind" is accordingly a cinematic spectacle like no other.
 Expectations were so high on this one that when it premiered in Atlanta, the governor declared it a state holiday, with ticket prices soaring to 40 times over their normal rate.
-Similarly epic was the film’s runtime just under four hours, making Gone With the Wind the longest Best Picture winner in history.
+Similarly epic was the film’s runtime just under four hours, making "Gone With the Wind" the longest Best Picture winner in history.
 And if you think movies can't make time fly, then you haven’t seen this movie.

-Alfred Hitchcock made his big Hollywood debut with 1940’s Rebecca, which garnered the iconic director his first and only Best Picture trophy.
+Alfred Hitchcock made his big Hollywood debut with 1940’s "Rebecca," which garnered the iconic director his first and only Best Picture trophy.
 The film is about a woman who moves in with her new husband, only to discover that the shadow of his dead wife still looms large over both the household and the people therein.
 Behind the scenes, Hitchcock frequently clashed with producer David O. Selznick, going as far as banning Selznick from the set during shooting.

-Just how good is John Ford’s 1941 How Green Was My Valley?
-Well, good enough to win Best Picture over Citizen Kane for starters.
+Just how good is John Ford’s 1941 "How Green Was My Valley?"
+Well, good enough to win Best Picture over "Citizen Kane" for starters.
 History has surely been kinder to the Orson Welles' classic, but Ford’s effort nevertheless remains a poignant, moving film about a working-class family in a Welsh mining town.
-Fun fact: This is Jeopardy host Alex Trebek’s all-time favorite film.
+Fun fact: This is 'Jeopardy!' host Alex Trebek’s all-time favorite film.

-It’s life during (WWII) wartime in 1942’s Mrs. Miniver, with actress Greer Garson playing the title role.
-The harrowing, intentionally propagandic film was directed by William Wyler, a German-born Jew who wanted the US to get involved in the war.
-Wyler was in fact so committed to the cause that he joined the US army shortly after filming, returning from the experience to claim his movie had if anything been too mild in its depiction.
+It’s life during (WWII) wartime in 1942’s "Mrs. Miniver," with actress Greer Garson playing the title role.
+The harrowing propaganda film was directed by William Wyler, a German-born Jew who wanted the U.S. to get involved in the war.
+Wyler was in fact so committed to the cause that he joined the U.S. Army shortly after filming, returning from the experience to claim his movie had been too mild in its depiction.